SkMag9/.dotfiles/README.md

 - [ ] Remove need to include two parameters because of how paths are constructed
 - [ ] Make ``backup_config()`` check the amount of arguments as failsafe
 - [ ] Refactor ``backup_config()`` to accept multiple paths and backup all of them
+- [ ] Change NTP so it doesn't Require root